Joshuaoneheart/NTU_Workflow/README.md

 The users are able to create and edit administrative documents such as Scholarship applications or Club Activities applications directly from their devices.
 We have 3 types of users:
 *    Students:
-		* Create and edit administrative documents
+		* Create and edit Workflows
 * Staff:
 	* Create and edit administrative documents
 	* Approve the administrative documents